 Minor Equipment

 The list of equipment below can generally be pulled from stock or from a project under construction.
-It is expected, as good utility practice, that the below equipment is stocked, and therefore no lead time needs to be considered.
+It is expected, as good utility practice, that the equipment below is stocked, and therefore no lead time needs to be considered.

 Surge Arrestors